Slothkrew/slothkrew.com/xmpp.md

 Registration
 ----
+**Please be aware that the REGISTRATION IS CLOSED FOR THE MOMENT (November 16th, 2016).
+It will be reopened in the foreseeable future, until the wave of spammy registrations is over.**

 Registration is free (free as in beer as well as free as in libre - only free software is used to provide this service) and can be done directly from within your prefered client or via webinterface which you can reach